BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _ArraySelectionParameter:
 .. py:class:: ArraySelectionParameter

-   This parameter holds a DataPath_ value that points to the location within the DataStructure of where the DataArray will be read.
+   This parameter holds a :ref:`DataPath<DataPath>` value that points to the location within the DataStructure of where the DataArray will be read.

   .. code:: python